Happy New Year! No doubt your inbox is already overflowing with advice on how to make 2018 great. Full disclosure: this is NOT one of those emails.

 I learned years ago that any resolution made through the effervescent lens of a bottle of bubbly is fairly unlikely to come to fruition…

 Plus, when you consider that 92% of resolution-makers quit long before they reach their goals, it begs the question — should we make them at all?

 Rather than planning out the next 12 months, what if we just focused on the next 12 hours instead?
 After all, 365 pretty good days will turn into a damn good year before you know it.

-That’s my plan for this year.
+That’s my plan for this year, and it’s different from what I’ve done in years past.
 Instead of spending time thinking about how I can improve myself and my life, I’m choosing to take it day-by-day and week-by-week, with the intention of being rather than becoming.